mycpuorg/mycpuorg.github.io/about/index.md

 ## Common Man's Options Guide is all about:

-* Log of my learnings
-* Log of my experiences
+* Log of my experiences and insights into trading
 * A clear description of the strategies that are successful